42 Balloons

 42 Balloons is a musical (or rock opera) by Jack Godfrey.
-The show is based on the true life story of Larry Walters, AKA Lawnchair Larry, who fulfilled a lifelong dream on July 2, 1982, of flying up to 16,000 feet in his lawnchair carried by 42 weather balloons.
+The show is based on the true story of Larry Walters, AKA Lawnchair Larry, who fulfilled a lifelong dream on July 2, 1982, of flying up to 16,000 feet in his lawnchair carried by 42 weather balloons.

 Development

 Jack Godfrey was working as a part time teacher in England when he came across Walters' story.
 An aspiring writer, he connected to the story of someone who had a dream that others thought was foolish.
 He began writing the musical, and was introduced to a member of the creative team behind the Broadway musical Six, which led to a connection with producer Kevin McCollum, who coordinated the show's first staging in Manchester.

 Synopsis

 Act I

 The show opens with actual audio from Larry's flight, then introduces the ensemble, who sets the stage for the show itself, confirming that this actually happened.
 They then ask the question everyone asks: why?
 Specifically: What makes somebody want to fly in a lawnchair?

 We're first introduced to Larry as he applies to be a pilot in Vietnam.
 His poor eyesight forces him to serve instead as a cook, but we discover that Larry's dream to fly began when he went to an army surplus store as a teenager and saw the weather balloons there.
 He meets Carol and shares his dream with her.
 Ten years later, he still can't shake the dream and despite reservations from Carol's mother, Carol bankrolls the endeavor by taking out a $15,000 loan.
 Larry's friend Ron is introduced as a co-conspirator, as he's the only person Larry knows who owns a video camera—he'll document the event.
 Act 1 ends as Larry's dream is finally realized.
 He is flying!
 But Carol is terrified down below.